RealCyGuy/hutaoartifacts/README.md

 # hutaoartifacts

-Compare Hu Tao artifact stats with ocr!!!
+Compare Hu Tao artifact stats with OCR!!!
+(Any character should work, I just used it for Hu Tao.
+It only includes pyro dmg bonus, so other pyro chracters could be good.)

 ![example output](https://i.imgur.com/ZFBrBWX.png)